vasilescur/JARchat/README.md

 #### Address Book (Adam)

-- [ ] Program loads existing "remembered" bindings `(name, IP:port)` from address book file
+- [x] Program loads existing "remembered" bindings `(name, IP:port)` from address book file
-  - [ ] If there is no address book file, program creates one
+  - [x] If there is no address book file, program creates one
-- [ ] Client: Users can opt to input a name from the address book instead of typing an IP address and port
+- [x] Client: Users can opt to input a name from the address book instead of typing an IP address and port
-- [ ] Users can create new entries to the address book, which are saved to the file and also loaded into memory (immediately use-able)
+- [x] Users can create new entries to the address book, which are saved to the file and also loaded into memory (immediately use-able)
-- [ ] Users can delete existing entries from the address book
+- [x] Users can delete existing entries from the address book

 #### Additional Features

-- [ ] Users can transfer files through the program
+- [x] Users can transfer files through the program

-- [ ] Program displays user's saved name (if available) when a message comes in, rather than just "server" or "client".
+## Known Bugs and Constraints

+* Currently only text-based files can be sent via the file transfer feature.
+Especially long lines in text files also may overflow the receive buffer.
+* If sending files from anywhere besides the root directory, a destination path must already exist in `/inbox` (i.e., if sending the file `/src/crypto.adb`, `/inbox` must contain a directory named `/src`).

 ## License